Tarctic/escape/README.md

 ### What's contained in each file:

-- game.js Main functionality of the game.
+- *game.js* - Main functionality of the game.
-- views.py The background part of saving the game.
+- *views.py* - The background part of saving the game.
 Sending information back and forth to db and js files.
-- styles.css All the css of the html objects
+- *styles.css* - All the css of the html objects
-- layout.html Template for other html files to borrow from.
+- *layout.html* - Template for other html files to borrow from.
-- index.html Main page of the website.
+- *index.html* - Main page of the website.
 Contains the game.
-- login.html Interface for user to login.
+- *login.html* - Interface for user to login.
-- register.html Interface for user to register.
+- *register.html* - Interface for user to register.

 ### How to run the application: